-This report summarizes the results of an eleventh season of archaeological investigations carried out in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
-The field investigations, conducted under Amendment 7 of Federal Archaeological Permit No. 2002-MI/3-2, included both limited archaeological survey/salvage (surface survey) and test excavations.
-Test excavations were conducted at site 20SA722.
+This report summarizes the results of a twelfth season of archaeological investigations carried out in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
+The field investigations, conducted under Amendment 8 of Federal Archaeological Permit No. 2002-MI/3-2, included both limited archaeological survey/salvage (surface survey) and test excavations.
+Surface survey was limited to thirteen previously recorded sites.
+Surface collections, totaling 10 objects, were made from two of the thirteen sites that were monitored during the 2010 field season.
+Test excavations were conducted at the Clunie site (20SA722).